nju-websoft/ACORDAR-2/Code/dense/DPR/README.md

 git clone https://github.com/facebookresearch/DPR.git
 ```

-Then specify the paths of our document file in their config files below `ctx_sources` and `datasets` directory.
+Then specify the paths of our pseudo documents in their config files under `conf/ctx_sources` and `conf/datasets` directories.

 Then follow the instructions of their repo to retrieve.